Fraction calculator

 a) Multiply the whole number 6 by the denominator 12.
 Whole number 6 equally 6 * 12/12 = 72/12

-b) Add the answer from previous step 72 to the numerator 4.
+b) Add the answer from the previous step 72 to the numerator 4.
 New numerator is 72 + 4 = 76

 c) Write a previous answer (new numerator 76) over the denominator 12.

-Six and four twelfths is seventy-six twelfths - Subtract: 76/12 - 5/10 = 76 · 5/12 · 5 - 5 · 6/10 · 6 = 380/60 - 30/60 = 380 - 30/60 = 350/60 = 10 · 35/10 · 6 = 35/6
+Six and four twelfths is seventy-six twelfths. - Subtract: 76/12 - 5/10 = 76 · 5/12 · 5 - 5 · 6/10 · 6 = 380/60 - 30/60 = 380 - 30/60 = 350/60 = 10 · 35/10 · 6 = 35/6

 Rules for expressions with fractions:

-Fractions - use a forward slash to divide the numerator by the denominator, i.e., for five-hundredths, enter 5/100.
-If you use mixed numbers, leave a space between the whole and fraction parts.Mixed numerals (mixed numbers or fractions) keep one space between the integer and
+Fractions - write a forward slash to separate the numerator and the denominator, i.e., for five-hundredths, enter 5/100.
+If you use mixed numbers, leave a space between the whole and fraction parts.Mixed numerals (mixed numbers or fractions) - keep one space between the whole part and fraction and use a forward slash to input fraction i.e., 1 2/3 .
+A negative mixed fraction write for example as -5 1/2.

-Because slash is both signs for fraction line and division, use a colon (:) as the operator of division fractions i.e., 1/2 : 1/3.
+A slash is both a sign for fraction line and division, use a colon (:) for division fractions i.e., 1/2 : 1/3.

-Decimals (decimal numbers) enter with a decimal point . and they are automatically converted to fractions - i.e. 1.45.
+Decimals (decimal numbers) enter with a decimal dot . and they are automatically converted to fractions - i.e. 1.45.

 Math Symbols